-How our lifestyle choices impact our carbon footprint
+Do lifestyle choices impact our carbon footprint?
+Here is the answer

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-With carbon illiteracy a significant reason we (collectively) struggle to make meaningful headways in reducing emissions, we decided to
+But do you know what your household carbon emissions actually are (to start with)?
+We certainly didn’t.
+With carbon illiteracy a key reason why we (collectively) struggle to make meaningful headways in reducing emissions, we decided to

 • find out how our lifestyle choices impact our carbon emissions.